slidewiki/recommender-service/README.md

 6. Change corresponding server name (with port) in FLASK_SERVER_NAME at app/settings.py
 7. Setup/install the application: 'sudo python3 setup.py install'
 8. Run the server: 'python3 app/appmain.py'
+9. The service will be available at localhost:PORT with the documentation available at localhost:PORT/documentation